Italian Code of Criminal Procedure: Precautionary measures

 The precautionary measures, adopted during the preliminary investigations or afterwards, aim at preventing the defendant from fleeing, from committing another crime or from destroying true evidence or creating false evidence.
 They cannot be adopted unless there is proof that the defendant has committed a crime (fumus commissi delicti).
 The Judge competent to adopt these measures is either the Judge for the Preliminary Investigations, the Judge of the Preliminary Hearing or the Judge of the Trial, according to the phase of the proceeding they are in, when the Pubblico Ministero asks that the defendant's rights of movement be limited.

 There are many kinds of precautionary measures:

 The defendant or the prosecutor can appeal against the order of the Judge before the Tribunale della Libertà (Court of Liberty).
 This court can uphold, modify or quash the Judge's order.
 Its decision can be appealed before the Corte di Cassazione (Court of Cassation).

-The CL (Court of Liberty) actually reviews all the evidence and must render its decision within ten days of the appeal.
+The CL (Court of Liberty) actually reviews all the evidence and must render its decision within ten days from the appeal.

 The Corte di Cassazione, on the contrary, cannot rule on merits, but only on correct procedure and correct interpretation of the law.